hyunsik/bytesize/README.md

 * `ByteSize` type which presents size units convertible to different size units.
 * Artimetic operations for `ByteSize`
 * FromStr impl for `ByteSize`, allowing to parse from string size representations like 1.5KiB and 521TiB.
+* Serde support for binary and human-readable deserializers like JSON

 [API Documentation](https://docs.rs/bytesize/)